UdayVarshney/Flatbufferstask/flatbuffertask/README.md

 (ii) ./../flatc --python task1_schema.fbs

-2. To download the flatc compiler a flatc.exe file is present inside the folder
+2. To download the flatc compiler we will download flatc.exe file present inside the folder

 3. Encoder code is written in cpp language and a file path is given to the bin file which will be generated to the path and we will compile the encoder code using compiler